Lilliumn/Lilliumn/README.md

-Hi, i'm Lillium, the one girl who you don't want to be working with

-Making bad code is my specialty! :D
+Just a random girl who likes to program stuff in c++